* Expects 13-16 pct 2018 earnings growth

 The insurer said its withdrawal from individual insurance markets, combined with a health insurance tax deferral, reduced third-quarter revenue by about $1.6 billion and lowered the revenue growth rate by 4 percent.

-UnitedHealth shares were trading at $203.29, up $10.09, or 5.3 percent.
-(Reporting by Caroline Humer in New York and Divya Grover in Bengaluru; Editing by Maju Samuel and Susan Thomas)
+UnitedHealth shares were trading at $202.91, up $9.75, or 5 percent.
+(Reporting by Caroline Humer in New York and additional reporting by Divya Grover in Bengaluru; Editing by Maju Samuel and Susan Thomas)